How Ofsted inspects maintained schools and academies

-How often a school is inspected depends on the findings of its previous inspection.
+How often Ofsted inspects a school depends on the findings of its previous inspection.

 Schools judged ‘outstanding’

-Some categories of schools judged outstanding at their most recent inspection are exempt from routine inspection, although they can be inspected if Her Majesty’s Chief Inspector or the Secretary of State for Education has concerns about performance.
-They may also be inspected as part of Ofsted’s survey work.
+Some schools judged outstanding at their most recent inspection are exempt from routine inspection.
+However, Ofsted can inspect them if Her Majesty’s Chief Inspector or the Secretary of State for Education has concerns about their performance.
+Ofsted may also inspect the these schools as part of Ofsted’s survey work.